karthikbadam/TimeFork/README.md

 1. The interface first provides prediction suggestions for each stock based on its past trends (**temporal predictions**).
 2. Based on these suggestions and other stock market data, an analyst can interact to make his/her own prediction for one or more stocks.
 3. Following the analyst's interactions for specific stocks, the interface recalculates the predictions for other stocks (**conditional predictions**).
 In essence, this step answers "what if" questions that an analyst can have.
 For example, what if Tesla increase by 5% over the next ten days.
-The dialogue goes back to Step 1 or 2 after.
+The dialogue goes back to Step 1 or 2 after this.

 The analyst can go through these steps iteratively till he/she has enough information to make a decision regarding investment in the stocks.